 Wrapping things up

-Finally, here is a list of what you should know about structured reference!
+Finally, here is a list of what you should know about structured references!

-- No special syntax required to create a formula
+- No special syntax is required to create a formula

 - Header or table name changes don’t break the formula

 - You can use formulas inside and outside the table

 - Supports calculated field, Excel use autofill the formulas